SenayYakut/Microsoft-LEAP-C-14-Sunnyvale-CA-Technical-Interview-prep-for-Software-Development-track./README.md

  when they give you a question make sure you ask clarifying ones if you don't have the full picture._"friend's"_

+* Basic overview of what azure is, Specially if azure is the group that is sponsoring Maybe how you deal with conflict in teams, how to handle situations when you don’t know a topic, how do you work in teams, why Microsoft, why programming

+ Maybe take a look at glass door questions.
+I don’t know if there’s a Microsoft leap one but take a look and see

 * For example, you can try writing your own responses and telling them to someone.I cannot say what they asked for the technical portion.You should practice building a project quickly by yourself _"friend's"_

  anything.
 Don't go overboard, but practicing coding can help you remember the small things that can be hard to remember (likesyntax)